ngostal2019/Unixcloudtrainings/README.md

 ### **Pre-requisites:
 1. It is *Highly* recommended to pocess a system administration background before attending the project
 2. A solid understanding of Linux OS commands along with the importance of each aws service is nice to have.
 3. You don't have a Linux administration/aws background yet?
-Please, head over our website at https://www.unixcloudtrainings.com to see the list of the modules we offer.
+Please, head over to our website at https://www.unixcloudtrainings.com to see the list of the modules we offer.

 ### Purpose: